Diversity in College is Important

 Review Male/Female Diversity at Alliant U

-When available, the chart below includes the male to female percentage among Alliant U's faculty, as well as students.
+When available, the chart below includes the male to female percentage among Alliant U's undergraduate students.

 School Tends to Represent Students From Its Home State